ursakacar/scribbles/notification-rollout/testing-notification-rollout.md

 ### Start the filter server:

-1. cd into the `infrastructure` folder and fire up the filter server: `vagrant up filter1`
+1. cd into the `infrastructure` folder and fire up the filter server: `vagrant up filter1` and then `vagrant provision filter1`
 1. ssh into the server: `vagrant ssh filter1`
 1. cd into the notifications folder `cd /opt/notifications`